CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/api_reference/general/call_flow_diagrams.rst

 ..
-   *  Copyright (c) 2024-2025 Qualcomm Innovation Center, Inc. All rights reserved.
+   *  Copyright (c) Qualcomm Technologies, Inc. and/or its subsidiaries.
    *  SPDX-License-Identifier: BSD-3-Clause-Clear

 ==================